bitgeeky/wordpress-ansible/README.md

-# wordpress-ansible
-Deploy Wordpress on centos-6.8 Vagrant box using Ansible
+Added example for deploying Wordpress on centos-6.8 Vagrant box using Ansible